pdidev/pdi/CONTRIBUTING.md

 ## C++ coding conventions

 Naming:
-* class names *should* begin with an upper case letter and use underscore to separate words
+* class names *must* begin with an upper case letter and use underscore to separate words
+* functions and variable names *must* begin with a lower case letter and use underscore to separate words
 * non-static member variables names *should* begin with an `m_` followed by lower case and underscores
 * static member variables names *should* begin with an `s_` followed by lower case and underscores
 * global variables names *should* begin with an `g_` followed by lower case and underscores
-* functions and variable names *should* begin with a lower case letter and use underscore to separate words

 File organization:
 * public plugin enumerations *must* be defined in the `pdi/pdi_fwd.h` header